Razieh-Sadat Mousavi posing in front of a red background

 Mousavi’s broader research interests lie at the intersection of historical studies in science, literature, and sociocultural dynamics.
 She seeks to foster dialogue between these fields, particularly in the context of pre-modern Islamic intellectual traditions.
 Moreover, she is deeply engaged in exploring the relationship between religion and science within Islamic history.

 She is currently preparing a book for publication based on her dissertation, titled “Al-Farghānī’s Elements of Astronomy: Meaning and Form at Play to Open New Doors to Knowledge.”
-In 2025, Mousavi is serving as a guest lecturer at the Humboldt Universität zu Berlin.
+Mousavi served as a guest lecturer at the Humboldt University of Berlin in the winter semester of 2024–2025.
+She is currently a postdoctoral researcher with the ERC Synergy Grant MOSAIC: Mapping Occult Sciences Across Islamicate Cultures at FAU Erlangen–Nürnberg, Faculty of Humanities, Social Sciences, and Theology.
 At the MPIWG, she is a member of the “Heavens in your Hand” Working Group and was previously a visiting fellow in the Max Planck Research Group "Experience in the Premodern Sciences of Soul & Body ca. 800–1650."

 Current Projects